NYPL/metadata-documentation/workflows/remediation/deleting.md

 - In general, records should only be deleted in one of the following circumstances:
   - As part of a remediation workflow, e.g. [Restructuring Records](/metadata-documentation/workflows/remediation/restructuring/) or [Reimporting Metadata](/metadata-documentation/workflows/remediation/reimporting/)
   - If records were accidentally created
-- Item, container, and collection records can only be deleted if there are no associated captures
+- Item, container, and collection records should only be deleted if there are no associated capture records or assets
   - For items, confirm that the text `No captures yet created for this item.` is present on the **Capture inventory** tab
   - For containers or collections, confirm that the text `Total items in this Container 0` or `Total items in this Collection 0` is present on the **Lightbox view** tab
+  - If capture records exist but display a broken image icon appears instead of thumbnails, see [Capture Records in MMS with No Assets](/metadata-documentation/workflows/troubleshooting/#capture-record-in-mms-with-no-assets)
 - Before deleting a record, confirm it is no longer needed for reference
   - Ensure all necessary metadata elements from the record have been replicated elsewhere if needed
   - Ensure the rights profile from the record has been replicated elsewhere by a Digitization Coordinator (DC) if needed